 Concerns about potential misuse of non-travel related work expenses (which are administered by Ministerial and Parliamentary Services) may arise in various ways.
-For example, queries or complaints may be directed to the Department of Finance, IPEA or the Special Minister of State; prompted by media coverage; or identified through the Department’s or IPEA’s internal review procedures.
+For example, queries or complaints may be directed to the Department of Finance (Finance), IPEA or the Minister; prompted by media coverage; or identified through the Finance’s or IPEA’s internal review procedures.

-The Department will not generally respond to those who have raised concerns, provide information on the progress of a review, or of any actions taken.
+Finance will not generally respond to the person/s who have raised concerns, nor provide information on the progress of a review or of any actions taken.